• Skip to primary navigation

 Ingredients

-• ½ quantity Palet Breton dough (see recipe link in NOTES)
+• ½ quantity Palet Breton dough see below recipe or make with biscuits (notes)

 • 2 egg yolks